 Fill & Assemble the Cream-Filled Chocolate Cupcakes

 Alright, let’s do this!
+The process is just like filling my strawberry shortcake cupcakes and lemon raspberry jam cupcakes.
 With a sharp knife, cut a circle in the cupcake, and remove the center, which will be roughly the shape of a cone.
 Using a small spoon, fill the middle of the cupcake with as much whipped buttercream as you can.
 (Usually between 1–2 teaspoons.)
 Slice/tear off the pointed tip of the cone-shaped piece of cupcake, and gently press the round piece back on top of the filling.
+If you need any extra help with this step, see my How to Fill Cupcakes tutorial and video.

 This can get messy because the cupcakes are oh-so-soft and moist.
 That’s fine, you’re covering up the mess with ganache.